Leverage NPM for repetitive frontend development

 What's the alternative?
-Separate your common components or code out of your projects and centralize it in to separate, well organised GIT repositories.
+Separate common components or code out of your projects and centralize it in to separate, well organized GIT repositories.
 Then publish your newly created projects on NPM so that you can install them via a simple command:

 $ npm install @<username>/<packagename>

 You could create 1 project for all your front end code, that works but consider creating a new package for each new common component you can easily install just what you need for each project.